-I have studied many pieces from the advanced solo piano repertoire, for example the late piano sonatas of Beethoven, Chopin’s 2nd Sonata and the Ballades, Scherzi and Etudes, Schumann’s Symphonic Etudes, the Sonata in B minor by Liszt, Rachmaninov’s Preludes, Prokofiev’s 3rd Sonata, Gaspard de la nuit (Le Gibet and Scarbo) and Alborada del Gracioso by Ravel as well as the concertos of Schumann, Grieg, Rachmaninov (2nd), Brahms (1st), Mozart (K488), Beethoven (1st and 3rd) and Gershwin’s Concerto in F.
+I have studied many pieces from the advanced solo piano repertoire, including the late piano sonatas of Beethoven, the piano sonatas of Chopin,the Chopin Ballades, Scherzi and Etudes, Schumann’s Symphonic Etudes, the Sonata in B minor by Liszt, Rachmaninov’s Preludes, Prokofiev’s 3rd Sonata, Gaspard de la nuit (Le Gibet and Scarbo) and Alborada del Gracioso by Ravel as well as the concertos of Schumann, Grieg, Rachmaninov (2nd), Brahms (1st), Mozart (K488), Beethoven (1st and 3rd) and Gershwin’s Concerto in F.

 I have eclectic tastes in the music that I play and am versatile in the repertoire that I teach.
 Although I am classically-trained, with great admiration for the playing of Horowitz, Rubinstein, Argerich, Lipatti and John Lill, I also like Jazz, in particular the playing of Bill Evans.
 I am a Gershwin enthusiast, having performed the Rhapsody in Blue, the Concerto in F and the 3 Preludes.
 I also admire the playing of Dave Brubeck, Oscar Peterson, Keith Jarrett, Brad Mehldau and Jason Rebello.